mhtess/bdappl2018/chapters/3-simpleModels.md

 #### Prior distributions over parameters and data

-To learn about the `propensityToHelp` from observed data, we must describe our state of knowledge about the latent parameter before having observed any data.
+To learn about the `propensityToHelp` from observed data, the Bayesian data analyst must describe their state of knowledge about the latent parameter before having observed any data.

 > **Prior distribution**: The state of knowledge of the scientist before any data has been collected.